Audit Defense Near Me: How to Protect Yourself During an IRS or CDTFA Audit

 Frequently Asked Questions

-Do I need a local CPA for audit defense?
+Why should I hire a CPA for audit defense?

 He is the author of Defend What’s Yours: A California Taxpayer’s Guide to Beating the IRS and FTB at Their Own Game, available now on Amazon.
 The book offers a step-by-step plan for resolving IRS and FTB tax debt without losing your business, your home, or your peace of mind.